dimoreira/ms-driver/README.md

 # Driver Microservice

+Microservice that manages and returns info about Drivers

+**Endpoints**:

+- `GET /`
+  - Returns the microservice basic info

+- `GET /drivers`
   - Returns an list of drivers available

+- `GET /drivers/{driverId}`
   - Returns a driver when searched by `uuid`

 ## How to run?